ricsanfre/ubuntu-cloud-vbox/README.md

 ### Step 6.
 Create seed iso file

-For creating the iso file from my windows labtop an open-source tool like [CDBurnerXP](https://cdburnerxp.se/)
+For creating the iso file in a windows hots, an open-source tool like [CDBurnerXP](https://cdburnerxp.se/).

+For Ubuntu host a utility `cloud-localds` can be used (this utility is part of the package `cloud-image-utils`)

 - Create in a temporary directory `seed_iso`
 - Create a file `meta-data`